Thanks, everybody, for being here during the Rush Honeymoon Week.

 Nope, nope, nope, nope.

-That would be because there's a baseball player there.
+That would be because there's a baseball player there, and apparently not just any baseball player.

-I was watching um World News Tonight with Diane Sawyer last night, and at the end of that, they had a little feature on this guy.
+I was watching World News Tonight with Diane Sawyer last night, and at the end of that, they had a little feature on this guy.

-And uh, and there's this Steven Strasberg kid, 21.
+And there's this Steven Strasburg kid, 21.

-He's been working his way up, Washington Nationals used to live in DC.
+He's been working his way up.

-So it's it's all worked out just fine.
+So it's all worked out just fine.

 Although football season, football season is a schizo nightmare for me.